Michael Harris II Player Props: Braves vs. Mets

 Michael Harris II At The Plate

-- Harris II has four doubles, two home runs and 11 walks while hitting .168.
+- Harris II is hitting .163 with four doubles, two home runs and 11 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.